isomerpages/mlaw-corp/_realign/0_intro.md

 ---
 title: 'Re-Align Framework to Renegotiate Contracts for Businesses Significantly Impacted by COVID-19'
 permalink: /realign/re-align-framework
+breadcrumb: 'Re-Align Framework to Renegotiate Contracts for Businesses Significantly Impacted by COVID-19'

 ---

 ## Re-Align Framework to Renegotiate Contracts for Businesses Significantly Impacted by COVID-19 ##